 - problems with sleep.

-The symptoms of fibromyalgia are variable.
-They can be mild, moderate or severe.
+The symptoms of fibromyalgia can vary from day to day.
 Symptoms may disappear for extended periods of time, perhaps even years.
-Other people have pain every day, or experience variations between these two extremes.

 Causes of fibromyalgia

 No one knows what causes fibromyalgia.
 It’s thought that it may be the result of genetic (inherited) and environmental factors (such as exposure to a virus or illness).